The global skills and competency framework for the digital world

 Information systems coordination: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 Maintains awareness of the global needs of the organisation.

-Coordinates and collaborates with others on the promotion, acquisition, development, and implementation of information systems and services.
+Coordinates and collaborates with others on the promotion, acquisition, development and implementation of information systems and services.

 Information systems coordination: Level 7